Research

 “Bringing Retrospective Voting Back In: Economic Voting and Latino Electoral Volatility”

-With Tyler Reny, Joshua Dyck, and Bagel Johnson
+With Tyler Reny, Joshua Dyck, and Gregg “Bagel” Johnson.

-Recent Latino electoral behavior has swung significantly — from more GOP support under Bush, to large Democratic margins under Obama, to renewed Republican support under Trump.
-Theories of group-identity or ideological alignment struggle to explain these patterns.
-We argue that retrospective economic voting is an under-appreciated driver of this volatility.
-Given that Latinos have lower SES and weaker partisanship, they are more likely to exhibit economic responsiveness compared to other racial and ethnic groups.
-We test this argument using three complementary empirical strategies.
-Compared to White and Black Americans: (1) Latino macropartisanship more closely tracks economic conditions; (2) Latino economic perceptions are more correlated with vote switching toward or away from incumbents; and (3) Latinos are more likely to reward or punish incumbents following changes in local unemployment.
-We conclude with implications for campaigns, scholars, and American politics.
+Recent Latino electoral behavior has swung sharply — from greater GOP support under Bush, to large Democratic margins under Obama, to renewed Republican support under Trump.
+Theories grounded in group identity or ideological alignment struggle to explain these patterns.
+We argue that retrospective economic voting is an under-appreciated driver of this volatility: Latinos’ lower SES and weaker partisanship make them more economically responsive than other groups.
+Across three empirical strategies, and relative to White and Black Americans, we find that (1) Latino macropartisanship tracks economic conditions more closely, (2) Latino economic perceptions correlate more strongly with vote switching toward or away from incumbents, and (3) Latinos are more likely to reward or punish incumbents following changes in local unemployment.
+We close with implications for campaigns and theories of group voting.

 “Who’s Targeting Latinos?
 How Democrats and Republicans Use Latino Identity Cues in Televised Campaign Ads from 2000–2016”

-Co-designed coding scheme to identify Latino identity cues in CMAG TV ad data, 2000–2016.
-In areas with more Latinos, both parties have over time increased their use of symbolic cues (Spanish messaging, Latino characters).
-On immigration the parties have diverged: Democrats use pro-immigrant Spanish-language messaging in majority-Latino areas; Republicans use anti-immigrant English-language messaging in low-Latino areas.
-Both parties are likely to keep pursuing Latino votes through non-immigration identity cues, even as they polarize on immigration itself.
+We co-developed a coding scheme for Latino identity cues in CMAG TV ad data, 2000–2016.
+In areas with more Latinos, both parties have steadily increased their use of symbolic cues — Spanish messaging, Latino characters — over time.
+On immigration, the parties have diverged: Democrats use pro-immigrant Spanish-language messaging in majority-Latino areas; Republicans use anti-immigrant English-language messaging in low-Latino areas.
+Both parties are likely to keep pursuing Latino votes through non-immigration identity cues even as they polarize on immigration itself.

 “Pa’lante: How the Young Lords Articulated a Radical Latino Political Consciousness”

 The Young Lords were a radical Puerto Rican group active in New York and Chicago in the 1960s and ’70s.
-By articulating an anti-establishment Latino political consciousness, they often conflicted with other panethnic groups seeking recognition from the U.S. government, businesses, and media.
+Their anti-establishment Latino political consciousness often put them at odds with other panethnic groups seeking institutional recognition from the U.S. government, businesses, and media.
 I examine how they tied community-based engagement and self-sufficiency to progressive politics on race, gender, sexuality, and class.
-I argue their organizational success came from explicitly emphasizing radical ideology while addressing more immediate community concerns — economic opportunity, education, healthcare.
+I argue their organizational success came from foregrounding radical ideology while addressing immediate community concerns — economic opportunity, education, healthcare.
 Though the organization fell to factionalism, it offers an alternative conception of Latino panethnicity that diverges from the incorporation-oriented identity that eventually became dominant.